kyma-project/telemetry-manager/.github/pull-request-template.md

 - [ ] The PR has a milestone set.
 - [ ] The PR has a respective `area` and `kind` label.
 - [ ] The follow-up issues (if any) are linked in the `Related Issues` section.
-- [ ] Adjusted the documentation if the change is user-facing.
+- [ ] If the change is user-facing, the documentation has been adjusted.
 - [ ] The feature is unit-tested.
 - [ ] The feature is e2e-tested.